 About the awards

-The CE West Midlands Awards 2023 are now officially open for entries!
+The CE West Midlands Awards Shortlist 2023 has now been announced – CLICK HERE to view

 Our awards are recognised across the West Midlands built environment as the biggest and brightest celebration of best practice.
 They are a clear demonstration of the core strength of construction in the West Midlands and the desire and commitment to deliver buildings, housing, infrastructure, and facilities of all kinds in a collaborative and sustainable manner.